Ecuador President Abandons Palace

 ``Whatever regime arises from this unconstitutional process will confront political and economic isolation, bringing more misery to the Ecuadorean people,'' the statement said.

-Earlier in the day in Quito, guards stepped aside when hundreds of Indians accompanied by an unknown number of military officers stormed an empty Congress building, seized the podium and announced that they had created their own ``Parliament of the People.''
-Military leaders said 120 officers were involved in the rebellion, along with an undetermined number of troops.
+Earlier in the day in Quito, military guards stepped aside when hundreds of Indians stormed an empty Congress building, seized the podium and announced that they had created their own ``Parliament of the People.''

 While downtown Quito during the day was in chaos _ with Indians armed with rocks and clubs paralyzing traffic and menacing pedestrians _ most of the country and much of the city seemed unfazed and Mahuad said he had no intention of stepping down.

-``I am not going to abandon you,'' Mahuad, 50, said his nationwide television broadcast, his only public appearance of the day.
+``I am not going to abandon you,'' Mahuad, 50, said in a nationwide television broadcast earlier Friday, his only public appearance of the day.

 ``If you want to take power through force, gentlemen, take power through force,'' he said, directing his comments to the military high command, which only a few minutes before had asked him to resign.